-Vehicle Registration Fraud: The Definition
+Vehicle Registration Fraud: the Definition

 Vehicle registration fraud covers a number of criminal acts in California.
 Individuals may be charged under VC 4463 if they intentionally alter or falsify:

-- Vehicle Registration Certificate
+- Registration stickers

-- Registration Stickers
+- Registration card

-- Smog Certificates
+- Smog certificates

 Drivers may also face prosecution if they purposefully display or possess any of the aforementioned registration documents that are:

-- Blank or Incomplete
+- Blank or incomplete

-- Suspended, Canceled, or Revoked
+- Suspended, canceled, or revoked

-- Altered, Forged, Counterfeit, or False
+- Altered, forged, counterfeit, or false

 Finally, attempting to convince others that a falsified, forged, or altered registration document is true or genuine can lead to criminal charges under VC 4463.
+If you have been pulled over due to an altered temporary license plate or certificate of ownership, contact experienced lawyer Michael Simmrin today.

-Vehicle Registration Fraud: The Penalties
+Vehicle Registration Fraud: the Penalties

-Penalties for Misdemeanor Vehicle Registration Fraud
+Penalties for Misdemeanor Offenses Involving Vehicle Registration Fraud

-- Fines: Up to $1,000
+- Fines: up to $1,000

-Penalties for Felony Vehicle Registration Fraud
+Penalties for Felony Charges of Vehicle Registration Fraud

-- Fines: Up to $10,000
+- Fines: up to $10,000

-- Jail Time: Up to Three Years
+- Jail Time: up to three years

 Driver’s License Penalties

 The Department of Motor Vehicles (DMV) may choose to take action after a driver is convicted under VC 4463.
 Depending on the situation, the DMV can suspend, revoke, or refuse to issue a driver’s license based on a vehicle registration fraud conviction.
+Contact us if whether you’re misdemeanor vehicle registration fraud or felony vehicle registration fraud

 Vehicle Registration Fraud: Examples